bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *[The Art of Data Science; Roger D. Peng and Elizabeth Matsui (2017)](https://bookdown.org/rdpeng/artofdatascience/)*

+> Statistical model, which is a formal representation of the relationships between variables, that we can use to provide the desired explanations or predictions.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is Statistic?
 > The first key element of a statistical model is data reduction.
 The basic idea is you want to take the original set of numbers consisting of your dataset and transform them into a smaller set of numbers. [...]
 The process of data reduction typically ends up with a statistic.
 Generally speaking, a statistic is any summary of the data.
 The sample mean, or average, is a statistic.
 So is the median, the standard deviation, the maximum, the minimum, and the range.
 Some statistics are more or less useful than others but they are all summaries of the data.